Teradata/r-driver/README.md

 This package requires 64-bit R 3.4.3 or later, and runs on Windows, macOS, and Linux.
 32-bit R is not supported.

-For community support, please visit the [Connectivity Forum](http://community.teradata.com/t5/Connectivity/bd-p/DevXConnectivityBoard).
+For community support, please visit the [Teradata Community forums](https://community.teradata.com/).

 For Teradata customer support, please visit [Teradata Access](https://access.teradata.com/).